owang-bio/blog/content/python-for-forecast-analyst/date_functions.md

 ---
-title: "Date Functions - Part 1"
+title: "Python datetime module"
 date: 2021-06-15T23:58:51-06:00
 draft: false
 tags: ['python', 'datetime']
-description: Some useful date functions in Python
+description: Date functions in Python - Part 1
 ---

 As a forecast analyst, I am dealing with time series data every day.
-So, the first Python module I want to mention is Python datetime which provides basic classes for dates and time manipulation.
+So, the first Python module I want to mention is datetime which provides basic classes for dates and time manipulation.

-For my current job, although I am helping several international markets, most of the time I don't need to worry about time zone or dailylight saving time, etc. If you are interested in the datetime type that include such information, you can learn more about it from the [documentation](https://docs.python.org/3/library/datetime.html#date-objects).
+For my current job, although I am helping several international markets, most of the time I don't need to worry about time zone or daylight saving time, etc. If you are interested in the datetime type that include such information, you can learn more about it from the [documentation](https://docs.python.org/3/library/datetime.html#date-objects).

 In this post, I will introduce several classes in this module and class methods that I use the most frequently.
-Then, my next post will explain the use case for them.
+Then, my next post will explain the use case for some of them.

 Of course, to use this module, we first need to import it:
 ```
 import datetime
 ```
 <p>&nbsp;</p>

+### **datetime()**

 One useful class in datetime module is datetime().
 When instantiating, the arguments, year, month and day are required, and the others are optional:
 ```